Graduating students of AZCPM will achieve the following competencies:

 I. MEDICAL KNOWLEDGE

-- Apply current and emerging knowledge of human structure, function, development, pathology, pathophysiology, and psychosocial development, and of pharmacology and microbiology to the foundation of podiatric clinical training, residency and practice.
+- Apply current and emerging knowledge of human structure, function, development, pathology, pathophysiology, and psychosocial development to patient care.
+The knowledge obtained provides a foundation in clinical training, residency training, and practice in podiatric medicine.

 - Describe normal development, structure and function of the body with emphasis on the lower extremities.